UIS.401.2 Data Destruction Guidelines

 In support of UIS 401 Data Protection and Security Policy

-To ensure Georgetown University data is protected and to minimize unauthorized exposure to the University data, following security requirements must be met in instances, not limited to, but including:
+In order to ensure Georgetown University data is protected throughout its lifecycle and to minimize unauthorized exposure to the that data, the following data removal and destruction requirements must be adhered to in all instances, including, but not limited to:

-- associated asset is removed from University service for:
+- A technology asset is removed from service for:

 - end-of-life or end-of-support donation or destruction